Whether you’re running a huge ecommerce site or a small personal blog, your website means a lot to you.

 If your website is compromised by malware, then there’s a chance that the cybercriminals responsible are stealing customer data (such as passwords, and even payment data) that is stored or entered on your website.
 The hackers might even set up phishing pages on your site which look legitimate but are designed to steal data.
 You could also be targeted by phishing emails, which are designed to steal sensitive information or install malware.
 Not only will your reputation suffer if data theft takes place, but you could also get a fine for breaching GDPR.
 You can learn more about GDPR in this guide.

-Malicious redirects and links – Hackers can also redirect visitors away from the site they wanted to visit (in this case yours) and to a malicious site where they run the risk of being hacked themselves.
-Additionally, hackers can add links to your site with the aim of boosting that site’s search engine rankings, often these links point at malicious or untrustworthy sites.
+Hackers can also redirect visitors away from the website they wanted to visit (in this case yours) and to a malicious site where they run the risk of being hacked themselves.
+Additionally, hackers can add links to your website with the aim of boosting the link-to site’s search engine rankings, often these links point at malicious or untrustworthy websites.

 Google aims to keep people safe and for that reason it blacklists unsafe websites.
 In practice, this means that if your website is hacked it could be removed from search results and potential visitors will see a warning that your site may be unsafe.

 If the above points haven’t persuaded you that you need to secure your website from hackers, then here are a few more points to remember.

 Small businesses hit by a cyberattack spend an average of £25,700 in direct costs to clean up after the attack, according to research by Hiscox.
 That doesn’t include potential additional costs such as reduced sales in future because of reputational damage, or fines from regulators.

-Cybercriminals target small businesses – You may think that big businesses are the main target for cybercriminals, but in reality smaller businesses are seen as an easy target because they’re less likely to take web security measures.
+You may think that big businesses are the main target for cybercriminals, but smaller businesses are seen as an easy target because they’re less likely to take web security measures.
 Research by the Federation of Small Businesses shows that 66% of its members were targeted by online criminals over a two-year period.